 In New Oriental’s case, the company still exists but in a radically different form from its previous self.
 All of its learning centers nationwide stopped offering K-9 subject-based training services by the end of last year.
 That led to a huge drop in its business, and a similarly large decline in its Hong Kong- and U.S.-listed shares, which were down 91% and 90%, respectively, on Tuesday from their highs at the beginning of last year.

 89 new companies

 Yu disclosed on his personal blog that New Oriental’s headquarters and subsidiaries held meetings recently to discuss their plans for this year amid all the adversity.
-Weighed down by the crackdown, as well as pandemic disruptions and international conflict, the company’s revenue plunged by a whopping 80% in 2020 from the previous year.
+Weighed down by the crackdown, as well as pandemic disruptions and international conflict, the company’s revenue plunged by a whopping 80% last year from the previous year.